-How will you remember a conversation that you had with a prospect 6 months ago.
-It’s unlikely you will keep a note pad that long and be able to find the relevant notes.
+How will you remember a conversation that you had with a prospect 6 months ago?
+It’s unlikely you will keep a notepad that long and be able to find the relevant notes.
 Notes help you build rapport.
-They help you to use the language the prospect uses next time you speak to them.
+They help you to use the language of the prospectuses next time you speak to them.
 It triggers positive feelings and points of reference especially if the last time you spoke to the person they were going on holiday or just got married or had just implemented a new system.
 Avoid taking notes at your peril.
 It is a fundamental part of good technique.
 But don’t type while listening!
 They can hear you.

 9. Uninterested caller

 There isn’t much more irritating than speaking to someone whether face to face or on the phone and you can hear that their heart isn’t in it.
 Passion is crucial and it’s more important in many ways than the proposition and the words you say.
 If the caller is enthusiastic, engaging and has conviction, the chances of achieving a result are magnified.

 Nothing hurts new business lead generation more than lack of momentum and follow-up.
 You need to make enough calls to speak to enough people to get enough No’s to achieve your success.
 However, many prospects genuinely aren’t in the market now.
 They may ask for more info (accepting that this is often a way of getting you off the phone) or a call back next week, month, year.
 Too many salespeople fail to send info out when requested and, more importantly, fail to call back when they say.
 Lead generation is a process and you need to call back when requested especially if you have developed a rapport.
 Voicemail, gatekeepers, poor data, holidays, meetings and so on all stand in your way.
 So the only way to achieve success in calling is to keep calling at the time you say you will.
 And send information out.
 A contact told me recently that they had a prospect call him following a mailer he sent in 2006 that she had kept on file!